-Originally established in 1966 as a Security Department, the UMBC Police Department is now a nationally accredited agency responsible for protecting and serving more than 14,000 students, employees, and visitors on campus.
+The Security Department was established in 1966 and transitioned into the UMBC Police Department in 1975.
+The UMBC Police Department is now a nationally accredited agency responsible for protecting and serving more than 14,000 students, employees, and campus visitors.

-The UMBC Police Department is a full-service police department with sworn police officers who have full arrest powers.
-The department also houses behavioral threat assessment, emergency management, Clery compliance, and physical security.
+The UMBC Police Department is a full-service police department, operating 24 hours a day and 7 days a week, with sworn police officers who have full arrest powers.
+The department also houses emergency management, Clery compliance, and physical security.